secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/inc-benefits-us/_index.md

 - Using Access Code: "GitLabPerks"

 PerkSpot [Overview Flyer](https://drive.google.com/file/d/1k0CsjErpcy4DUXqmOq3BYe8fHAC02t0B/view?usp=sharing)
-If you have any questions on discounts or the PerkSpot platform,please reach out to cs@perkspot.com or 866-606-6057 from 9am-6pm Monday to Friday.
+If you have any questions on discounts or the PerkSpot platform,please reach out to cs@perkspot.com or 866-606-6057.

 ### LifeMart through ADP